 Pigeons Playing Ping Pong is one of the jam scene’s hardest touring acts.
 With a stacked summer lineup of shows and festivals and a fall tour which expands to mid-December, it seems the band cannot sit still (which is great for us).
-In the midst of the madness of Great South Bay Music Festival I had a chance to sit down and talk to Pigeon’s drummer Alex Petropulos to discuss their album Pizazz, their nonstop touring schedule, and what makes the band tick, check it out:
+In the midst of the madness of Great South Bay Music Festival I had a chance to sit down and talk to Pigeon’s drummer Alex Petropulos to discuss their album Pizazz, their nonstop touring schedule, and what makes the band tick.

 Ryan Randazzo (RR): In October you released Pizazz.
 What was the recording process like compared to other albums you’ve done, and how have you matured as a band since the last one?

 Alex Petropulos (AP): We’re so happy with how Pizazz turned out.
 We recorded it at Right Way Studios in Baltimore, and worked with a great engineer named Steve Wright.
 We’ve worked with him on prior albums, but this is the first studio album I’m personally on.
 I’ve been in the band for a good four years now, however, because of the timing when I came in, Pizazz turned out to be the first album that I played on, which was just thrilling for me.
 Before Pigeons I used to do a ton of session stuff, where you’d just be hired to play on an album, and I just enjoyed playing in the studio.